 The Great Plains Foundation is working to develop the next generation of conservation leaders through its Conservation Education programs.

 The impact of this program on these young people is tangible.
-The participating school has gone from having the worst pass rate in the region, to being named the number three ranked school for the area.
-But most importantly, we see a huge improvement displayed in the students’ self- confidence and their stewardship of their environment…and that is the mark of success.
+One participating school in Botswana has gone from having the worst pass rate in the region, to being named the number three ranked school for the area.
+But most importantly, we see a huge improvement displayed in all the students’ self- confidence and their stewardship of their environment…and that is the mark of success.

 A gift of $250 USD will fund one student for a year’s worth of conservation camp activities.